Reasoning Path Compression: Compressing Generation Trajectories for Efficient LLM Reasoning: Experiments

 \textbf{Implementation Details.} Our implementation uses FlashAttention-2~\cite{dao2023flashattention} as the attention kernel for all decoding layers and is built on top of HuggingFace Transformers v4.45~\cite{wolf-etal-2020-transformers}.
 Unless otherwise specified, we use the following default RPC hyperparameters: We set the selector window size $R$ to 32 and apply local pooling with window size $w = 3$ for importance smoothing.
 The compression interval $P$ is set to 1024 or 4096.
 The target compression ratio is set to $4\times$ by default.

 \textbf{Baselines.} We compare our proposed RPC with a training-based reasoning path compression method, LightThinker~\cite{zhang2025lightthinker}, and previous KV cache compression techniques, H2O~\cite{h2o} and TOVA~\cite{tova}.
-To ensure a fair comparison with H2O and TOVA, we set their KV cache budgets to match the compression ratio ($4\times$) of RPC.
-Specifically, we measure the generation lengths of original reasoning LLMs with full KV caches and define the KV cache budget as 25\% of these lengths.
+To ensure a fair comparison with H2O and TOVA, we set their KV cache budgets to match the overall compression ratio ($4\times$) of RPC.
+For each of the evaluation datasets, we profile the average generation length of the original reasoning LLMs with full KV caches, and allocate 25\% of this average length as a fixed KV cache budget for all prompts within that dataset.
 Meanwhile, LightThinker does not offer direct control over the compression ratio, so we measure its effective compression ratio after inference.